-TOC has attracted the attention of Cary Fowler, former executive director of the Global Crop Diversity Trust, and founder of the Svalbard Global Seed Vault buried deep beneath Norway's permafrost.
-Cary believes that protecting the diversity of tree fruits is directly in line with his mission to preserve the genetic diversity of the world's seeds.
+TOC has attracted the attention of Cary Fowler, former executive director of the Global Crop Diversity Trust, and founder of the Svalbard Global Seed Vault buried deep beneath Norway’s permafrost.
+Cary believes that protecting the diversity of tree fruits is directly in line with his mission to preserve the genetic diversity of the world’s seeds.
 He has assisted TOC in obtaining two large grants.
 In 2015, the grant provided the funds necessary for fencing the 17-acre Botner Block and the one-acre Dunlap Block.
 Thanks to a second generous donation from Cary and his wife Amy Goldman, the agricultural well and irrigation system is completed and, during our hot summers, irrigating the thousands of trees planted in the Botner Block.
-In 2017, TOC will collect, catalog and prepare select seeds from the crop of our young trees for storage in the Svalbard seed vault in Norway.
 TOC is deeply indebted to Cary for his encouragement, expertise and support.
 Each year the number of trees planted increases.
 TOC’s is thankful for the many donations received from enthusiastic people from around the country and for the dedicated volunteers who make this all possible.

 For more on Cary Fowler, please click on the links below: